indigotech/taq-github-bot/src/data/local/github/tracks-node/track-2/steps/step-4.md

 In this step you'll have two main tasks: **add Typescript to your project** and use **Apollo Server** to setup GraphQL.

+But first, lets create a new branch.
+You can call it `feature/apollo-typescript-setup` (but for now on, you're going to choose the branches names 😼).

 [Apollo Server](https://www.apollographql.com/docs/apollo-server/) is a nice library that we use to make GraphQL setup much easier.
 You can follow a tutorial of your choice on the internet to get this step done.
 There are a bunch of posts like "create a Node GraphQL Server with Apollo Server and Typescript" or something like that 📝.

 To make sure your done, you should test your server the same way you did on previous step: start the server and check if the `hello` query is returning accordingly.
 After you finish, open a new branch (following our name conventions) and a new Pull Request.